 - Fully adjustable articulator.

 A completely fully adjustable dental articulator accurately reproduces the temporomandibular joints’ movement in all dimensions and functional movements.
 They are necessary for large or sophisticated restorative instances, including the substantial restoration of proper occlusion.

 The articulation software can build the CAD-CAM imaging with excellent accuracy.
 The new 3-D technology is very accurate and convenient for lab manufacturing.
-CAD/CAM systems take an impression with a digital camera, creating a three-dimensional image that is transferred into a software program, resulting in a computer-generated cast from which the reconstruction is designed.
+CAD/CAM systems take an impression with a digital camera from 3d dental scanner, creating a three-dimensional image that is transferred into a software program, resulting in a computer-generated cast from which the reconstruction is designed.
 The method enables the fabrication of dental crowns, veneers, bridges, inlays, and on lays from a single block of ceramics.